Client:

 {↑} Custom typography for byUMBERTO.

-{↑} Tea-Chest by Robert Harling (1939) for Stephenson Blake, Sheffield.
+{↑} Inspiration: Tea-Chest, designed by Robert Harling in 1939 for Stephenson Blake, Sheffield.

 {↓} UMB-Stencil numeral set.